Peroxidize/image-processing/README.md

 # Digital Image Processing

-To run the executable file of this project without building it, please refer to the release build below.
+To execute the project's executable file without the need for building, please run the release build.
+Refer to the location specified below in the file structure.

 ## Requirements